mustakimali/privacy-redirect/README.md

 ## Submit Bug Report

+If a site is broken then it's likely because it depends on the referrer to function properly (what a nightmare!).
+In this case you can add this domain to the global allow list [here](web/src/main.rs#L10).
+In the future this list can be managed from the extension itself.

-Please create a new issue or submit your feedback using [this form](https://forms.gle/xd5XFT6JHRTvvwqY6).
+Please create a new issue in Github or submit your feedback using [this form](https://forms.gle/xd5XFT6JHRTvvwqY6).

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="60" />](https://www.buymeacoffee.com/mustak.im)